Fukushima nuclear accident (Unit 1 Reactor): Reactor stabilization

-On 23 and 26 April, concerns that Unit 1 fuel rods may be exposed to air caused TEPCO to consider filling the "containment vessel with water to cool the reactor" despite concerns for building integrity.
-Efforts were slowed by Unit 1 radiation measurements "as high as 1,120 millisierverts of radiation per hour".
+On 27 April, TEPCO revised its estimate of damaged fuel in Unit 1 from 55% to 70%.
+During this day, efforts were also slowed by Unit 1 radiation measurements which read as high as1.120 m Sv/h..
+Relieving news came two days later, as the robotic inspection which had begun on 17 April confirmed that there was no significant water leakage coming from the containment vessel.
 On 13 May, TEPCO announced it would proceed with a plan to fill the containment vessel despite the possibility of holes caused by melting fuel elements in the pressure vessel.
-TEPCO had expected to increase the amount of water pumped to Unit 1 to compensate for any leakage from the holes but decided on 15 May to abandon the plan after finding the Unit 1 basement was already half flooded.

-On 5 May, ventilation systems were installed in the Reactor Building, to clean the highly radioactive air encapsulated in it.

-On 12 May, the water level gauge for the reactor was calibrated, and it was subsequently identified that the water level was lower than previously thought (as the water level went off the lower side of the gauge).
+This plan would have increased the amount of water pumped to Unit 1 to compensate for any leakage from the holes.
+The idea was ultimately abandoned on 15 May after it was discovered that Unit 1's basement was already half flooded.
+Other events in early/mid May included the installation of ventilation systems in the Reactor Building, to clean the highly radioactive air encapsulated in it.
+Preparatory work was started during this time on the installation of Reactor Building covers.
+The water level gauge for the reactor was also calibrated, and it was subsequently identified that the water level was lower than previously thought (as the water level went off the lower side of the gauge).

-On 13 May, preparatory work started on the installation of the Reactor Building covers.
-Construction work started on 28 June.

-On 20 May, staff entered the Reactor Building, confirming reactor water level and radioactivity.

-Since 2 July, the reactor has been cooled using fresh water from the on-site water treatment plant.

-On 21 August, TEPCO reported that all of the temperature sensors of Unit 1 were recording temperatures less than 100 degrees Celsius on Friday 19 August.
-Once other goals are met, Unit 1 will have achieved cold shutdown state.
+TEPCO staff were finally able to access Unit 1's Reactor Building on 20 May, and confirmed the reactor water level and radioactivity.
+On 21 August, TEPCO reported that all of the temperature sensors of Unit 1 were recording temperatures of less than 100 degrees Celsius for the Friday 19 August reading.
+Construction work on the Reactor Building covers which began on 28 June was completed on 28 October for Unit 1.

-On 28 October, TEPCO reported the completion of cover construction at reactor building of Unit 1 of Fukushima Daiichi nuclear power station.

 On 19 January 2012, the interior of the primary containment vessel of reactor 2 was inspected by TEPCO for the first time after the accident, with an industrial endoscope.
 With this device photos were taken and the temperature was measured at this spot and from the cooling-water inside, in an attempt to calibrate the existing temperature-measurements that could have an error margin of 20 °C (36 °F).
 The procedure lasted 70 minutes.
 The photos showed parts of the walls and pipes inside the containment vessel, but they were unclear and blurred, most likely due to water vapors and the radiation inside.
 According to TEPCO the photos showed no serious damage.
 The temperature measured inside was 44.7 °C and did not differ much from the 42.6 °C measured outside the vessel.